dfinity/bitcoin-canister/development-guide-2.md

     ```
 4. Attach the Bitcoin Canister's and Watchdog's WASM to the release notes (and nothing else).
     - Clearly state the release status both for Bitcoin mainnet canister and Watchdog mainnet canister in release notes, eg
-        - `no change, same as release/<yyyy-mm-dd>`
+        - `No change, same as release/<yyyy-mm-dd>`
-        - `waiting for deployment`
+        - `Waiting for deployment`
-        - `deployed, <nns proposal link>`, provide the link to an accepted NNS proposal
+        - `Deployed, <NNS proposal link>`, provide the link to an accepted NNS proposal
     - Example
     ```md
     ## Release Status

-    - Bitcoin Mainnet Canister: waiting for deployment
+    - Bitcoin Mainnet Canister: Waiting for deployment
-    - Watchdog Mainnet Canister: no change, same as release/<yyyy-mm-dd>
+    - Watchdog Mainnet Canister: No change, same as release/<yyyy-mm-dd>
     ```
 5. Finalize the release once all the expected canisters were upgraded
     - Update release statuses with corresponding NNS proposal links